 2021-22 Wayne Morse Chair

-Sarita Gupta directs the Future of Work(ers) Program at the Ford Foundation.
+Sarita Gupta is the Vice President for U.S. Programs at the Ford Foundation where, until recently, she directed The Future of Work(ers) Program.
 Gupta joined the Ford Foundation in 2019 with more than 20 years of experience working to expand people’s ability to come together to improve their workplaces, their communities, and their lives by creating solutions to the problems they face.
 She has deep expertise in policy advocacy, organizing, and building partnerships across the workers’ rights and care movements, having served as the executive director of Jobs With Justice and codirector of Caring Across Generations.
 She is a nationally recognized expert on the economic, labor, and political issues affecting working people, and is widely acknowledged as a key leader and strategist in the progressive movement.

 2021-22 Project Grants